toptensoftware/flashy/flashy/README.md

         > npm install -g @toptensoftware/flashy

-2. Copy the bootloader kernel images to the Raspberry Pi SD card
+2. Copy the bootloader kernel images to the Raspberry Pi SD card (assumes other boot files already present)

         > flashy --bootloader:path_to_your_sd_card